vshymanskyy/ViperIDE/docs/Web-REPL-Server.md

 ## Web REPL Server

+This connection method requires `ViperIDE` to establish a direct network connection to your MicroPython board.
+The board acts as a web server, so usually you need to be connected to the same local network.

 > [!IMPORTANT]
-> This connection method requires `ViperIDE` to establish a direct network connection to your MicroPython board.
-> The board acts as a web server, so usually you need to be connected to the same local network.
+> It uses an **unsecure** WebSocket connection, which is not available for secure websites like ViperIDE.
+> To workaround this, ViperIDE will also be served from the device on the local network (and your browser will be automatically redirected to the device).
 > **If you'd like to connect to your device over the internet, consider using a [Secure WebSocket Relay](./Web-REPL-Relay.md)**

 #### 1. Connect ViperIDE to your device using USB